 EAPHammer is a tool that was developed to test the security of WPA2-Enterprise networks.
 It was created by Gabriel Ryan (s0lst1c3) and is designed to exploit vulnerabilities in the Extensible Authentication Protocol (EAP), commonly used in enterprise Wi-Fi networks.

 WPA2-Enterprise is a security protocol that provides more robust authentication and encryption mechanisms than the standard WPA2 used in home and small office networks.
-It relies on a RADIUS server for authentication, and EAP is the protocol used for communication between the client and the server.

 Features